 - 1 avocado, mashed

-- 2 tbsp homemade onion soup mix (recipe above)
+- 2 tablespoon homemade onion soup mix (recipe above)

 - splash fresh lemon juice